Every ski helmet includes FREE economy shipping and our great customer service

 concluded that general head injury can be reduced by up to 35% by using a ski helmet.
 The head injury risk reduction rose to 59% for children under 13

 !
-There's a ton of emotionally charges arguments for and against compulsory helmet use, but at the end of the day, the facts are pretty overwhelming.
+There's a ton of emotionally charged arguments for and against compulsory helmet use, but at the end of the day, the facts are pretty overwhelming.
 Wearing a ski helmet reduces your chance of sustaining a head injury, and also reduces the severity of a head injury in the event of a crash.

 Eight good reasons to wear a ski helmet this season